Blumenthal Falls - Oswald West State Park

 Short Sand Beach

-Dan Blumenthal became the first Oregon State Parks ranger to be killed on duty.
-In honor of his memory and service, the waterfall was renamed Blumenthal Falls.
-The unfortunate incident also left his partner, John "Jack" Kerwin, critically wounded but survived.
-Nearby Kerwin Creek was named after him.
+Blumenthal became the first Oregon State Parks ranger killed in the line of duty.
+To honor his service and sacrifice, the waterfall was renamed Blumenthal Falls.
+His partner, John “Jack” Kerwin, was also critically wounded in the incident but survived.
+A nearby stream, Kerwin Creek, now bears his name in recognition of his bravery.

 Blumenthal Falls | Facts